 Texas Monthly – “The Risk Of Exposure To Brain-Eating Amoeba Spikes In The Summer Months”

 Do you need to inspect your own water storage tank?
 See our DIY Guide to Inspecting Potable Water Storage Tanks.
 HERE: www.watertankinspection.co

 Sediment on the interior floor of a water storage tank is a breach and can be a serious threat to pubic health.
 Bacteria, protozoa and even viruses have been found to use tank sediment as a safe habitat.

 Keeping your tanks clean will help keep your water system safe.
 Are your tanks and towers on a cleaning schedule?
 We want to help you keep your water tanks and towers clean and healthy!
 Do not allow dirt that builds up on the floor of your potable water storage tanks to be a safe habitat to grow Giardia, Legionella or viruses like Norovirus.
-Our water tower cleaning rates start at only $2,450.00.
-Affordable protection for your water storage tanks affordable safety for the people you serve.
+Our water tank and tower cleaning rates are affordable and we have special pricing for tiny tanks under 10,000 gallons.